-One thing to consider is what you're putting up.
-"Not everything can be frozen, and not everything can be canned," Piper said.
+One thing to consider: "Not everything can be frozen, and not everything can be canned," Piper said.

 Another issue is personal preference.
 Freezing and canning produce different textures and flavors, she says.
 “Depending on your palate, some people may prefer the texture of frozen vegetables instead of canned ones and vice versa.”

 Still another factor is how you intend to use the food you're putting up.
-For example, you should ask yourself how long you intend to store the food, Piper said.
-Canned soup, for instance, will stay shelf-stable for up to one year in your pantry versus six months in your freezer, she said.
+For example, you should ask yourself how long you intend to store the food.
+Canned soup, for instance, will stay shelf-stable for up to one year in your pantry versus six months in your freezer, Piper said.

-And there’s the issue of time, perhaps the most important factor for people with busy lifestyles who are already struggling with balancing work and life.
+And there’s the issue of time, perhaps the most important factor for people with busy lifestyles.
 Freezing is convenient for everyone and requires little time on the front end.
-But, advised Piper, you do have to consider the thawing time on the back end.
+But, advised Piper, you have to consider the thawing time on the back end.
 (And Lloyd Alter raises a question we don't address here that's worth a read: Which method has the smaller footprint?)

-If you’re looking for help to decide what’s the best way to preserve the bounty from your backyard garden, you’re in luck.
-There are several sources that offer an excellent guide to freezing and canning.
+If you’re looking for help to decide the best way to preserve the bounty from your backyard garden, you’re in luck.
+Several sources offer an excellent guide to freezing and canning.
 One is the 37th edition of the "Ball Blue Book Guide to Preserving," just published this summer.
-Another is the website of the National Center for Home Preservation, hosted by the University of Georgia.
+Another is the website of the National Center for Home Food Preservation, hosted by the University of Georgia.

 When people think of Ball jars, they might think they can be used only for canning.
 But that’s a misconception, said Piper.
-The company offers jars for both freezing and canning, and if you're looking to reuse some jars at home, the differences apply to all types of containers.
+The company offers jars for both freezing and canning.
+If you're looking to reuse some jars at home, the differences apply to all types of containers.

 It’s easy to tell the difference between a canning jar that’s safe for freezing from one that is not, Piper said.
 “When looking at a jar,” she explained, “it’s important to look at the area where you screw the band on at the neck.
 If the jar has a neck and shoulders, like a human, then that jar is not freezer-safe.
 If the jar tapers from the neck, then this jar is indeed safe for freezing."

-While the "Ball Blue Book" is largely about canning, there’s an entire section devoted to freezing that will help gardeners fill a freezer.
-In addition to a step-by-step guide to freezing, which includes advice on prepping, blanching and packaging, the section includes descriptions of how to blanch and freeze a wide range of specific vegetables, including such summertime favorites as lima and snap beans, carrots, peppers, squash, tomatoes, and even herbs and mushrooms.
+While the "Ball Blue Book" is largely about canning, there’s an entire section devoted to freezing that will help gardeners.
+In addition to a step-by-step guide to freezing, which includes advice on prepping, blanching and packaging, the section includes descriptions of how to blanch and freeze a wide range of specific vegetables, including such summertime favorites as lima and snap beans, carrots, peppers, squash, tomatoes and even herbs and mushrooms.
 The section includes recipes for mixing herbs such as basil, dill and lemon balm with butter to make and freeze flavored butter.

 The book is available online and can be found at select grocery, hardware and mass retailers nationwide.
 The company also offers more information about its canning products and safe home freezing and canning practices online.